Dicklesworthstone/swiss_army_llama/README.md

 #### Parameters
 - `model_url`: The URL of the model weight file, which must end with `.gguf`.
 - `token`: Security token (optional).

+### Token-Level Embedding Vector Pooling

+Pooling methods are designed to aggregate token-level embeddings, which are typically variable in length due to differing numbers of tokens in sentences or documents.
+By converting these token-level embeddings into a single, fixed-length vector, we ensure that each input text is represented consistently, regardless of its length.
+This fixed-length vector can then be used in various machine learning models that require inputs of a consistent size.

+The primary goal of these pooling methods is to retain as much useful information as possible from the original token-level embeddings while ensuring that the transformation is deterministic and does not distort the data.
+Each method achieves this by applying different statistical or mathematical techniques to summarize the token embeddings.

+#### Explanation of Pooling Methods

+1. **Means**:
+   - **How it works**: Computes the element-wise average of the token embeddings.
+   - **Rationale**: The mean pooling method provides a simple yet effective way to summarize the central tendency of the token embeddings, capturing the overall semantic content of the text.

+2. **Means_Mins_Maxes**:
+   - **How it works**: Concatenates the element-wise mean, min, and max of the token embeddings.
+   - **Rationale**: This method captures the central tendency (mean) as well as the range (min and max) of the embeddings, providing a richer representation by considering the distribution of values.

+3. **Means_Mins_Maxes_Stds_Kurtoses**:
+   - **How it works**: Concatenates the element-wise mean, min, max, standard deviation, and kurtosis of the token embeddings.
+   - **Rationale**: This method captures various statistical properties of the embeddings, including their central tendency, variability, and distribution shape, offering a comprehensive summary of the token embeddings.

+4. **SVD (Singular Value Decomposition)**:
+   - **How it works**: Concatenates the first two singular vectors obtained from the SVD of the token embeddings matrix.
+   - **Rationale**: SVD is a dimensionality reduction technique that captures the most important features of the data.
+Using the first two singular vectors provides a compact representation that retains significant information.

+5. **SVD_First_Four**:
+   - **How it works**: Uses the first four singular vectors obtained from the SVD of the token embeddings matrix.
+   - **Rationale**: By using more singular vectors, this method captures more of the variance in the data, providing a richer representation while still reducing dimensionality.

+6. **Gram_Matrix**:
+   - **How it works**: Computes the Gram matrix (dot product of the embeddings matrix with its transpose) and flattens it.
+   - **Rationale**: The Gram matrix captures the pairwise similarities between token embeddings, providing a summary of their relationships.

+7. **QR_Decomposition**:
+   - **How it works**: Performs QR decomposition on the embeddings matrix and concatenates the flattened Q and R matrices.
+   - **Rationale**: QR decomposition provides an orthogonal basis (Q) and upper triangular matrix (R), summarizing the embeddings in terms of these basis vectors and their coefficients.

+8. **Cholesky_Decomposition**:
+    - **How it works**: Performs Cholesky decomposition on the covariance matrix of the embeddings and flattens the resulting matrix.
+    - **Rationale**: This method factors the covariance matrix into a lower triangular matrix, capturing the structure of the variance in the embeddings.

+9. **ICA (Independent Component Analysis)**:
+    - **How it works**: Applies ICA to the embeddings matrix to find statistically independent components, then flattens the result.
+    - **Rationale**: ICA is useful for identifying independent sources in the data, providing a representation that highlights these independent features.

+10. **NMF (Non-Negative Matrix Factorization)**:
+    - **How it works**: Applies NMF to the embeddings matrix and flattens the result.
+    - **Rationale**: NMF finds parts-based representations by factorizing the data into non-negative components, useful for interpretability and feature extraction.

+11. **Factor_Analysis**:
+    - **How it works**: Applies factor analysis to the embeddings matrix to identify underlying factors, then flattens the result.
+    - **Rationale**: Factor analysis models the data in terms of latent factors, providing a summary that captures these underlying influences.

+12. **Gaussian_Random_Projection**:
+    - **How it works**: Applies Gaussian random projection to reduce the dimensionality of the embeddings, then flattens the result.
+    - **Rationale**: This method provides a fast and efficient way to reduce dimensionality while preserving the pairwise distances between points, useful for large datasets.